-Leading experts contend the impact of socioeconomic status on development must be explored in terms of comingled, multiple risk factors (Evans & Kim, 2010; Evans, 2004; Garner et al., 2012; Marcenko, Hook, Romich, & Lee, 2012; National Scientific Council on the Developing Child, 2004).
+Leading experts contend the impact of socioeconomic status on development must be explored in terms of comingled, multiple risk factors (Evans & Kim, 2010; Garner et al., 2012; Marcenko, Hook, Romich, & Lee, 2012).
 The National Center for Children in Poverty (1999) has created a schematic (see Figure 3) identifying a set of pathways in which brain development can be impacted by poverty.
 It remains unclear which pathway is most responsible for variance in developmental outcomes, but this will likely be the focus of much investigation in the near future.